John A. Hammond: Career

 Born in Montreal, Quebec, Hammond began working with his father, who was a marble cutter, at age nine.
 As a young man, Hammond joined the local militia and was sent to counterattack an expected Fenian raid that never materialized.
-Seeking his fortune, in the 1860s he joined the Central Otago Gold Rush in New Zealand and spent three years searching for gold.
+Seeking his fortune, in the 1860s he joined the Otago gold rush in New Zealand and spent three years searching for gold.
 After returning to Montreal, he trained and worked as a staff photographer for the renowned William Notman and joined the Geological Survey of Canada that laid out the route west for the Canadian Pacific Railway.
 His interest in painting was enhanced by his travels and after becoming a member of the Plymouth Brethren religious sect, his devotion to Christianity would sometimes be reflected in his art.

-A member of the Royal Canadian Academy of Arts, Hammond traveled to Dordrecht in South Holland where he painted briefly with James McNeill Whistler, and in France he visited the forests of Fontainebleau and painted with Jean-François Millet (fils) and others associated with the Barbizon school.
-Later in 1886 he exhibited at the Paris Salon, winning two awards.
+A member of the Royal Canadian Academy of Arts, Hammond traveled to Dordrecht in South Holland where he painted briefly with James McNeill Whistler, and in France he visited the forests of Fontainebleau and painted with the son of Jean-François Millet and others associated with the Barbizon school.
+In 1885, he exhibited at the Paris Salon.
+One of his paintings was illustrated in the catalogue.
 His works were also shown at a number of other important venues including the Royal Academy in London and the National Academy of Design in New York City.
 Today, examples of his work can be seen in collections of the National Gallery of Canada, Musée national des beaux-arts du Québec, Owens Art Gallery at Mount Allison University, and some of his photography at the McCord Museum.
-Between 1878 and 1884 he lived in Saint John, New Brunswick where he ran the Notman Studio there.
+Between 1878 and 1892 he lived in Saint John, New Brunswick where he ran the Notman Studio there until 1884.

 Hammond was a friend of the wealthy businessman and art collector William Van Horne who purchased some of his paintings.
 Van Horne was president of Canadian Pacific Railway (CPR) and he hired Hammond to create paintings and murals at CPR hotels and offices depicting scenes from the company's various railroad routes.
 Hammond traveled via steam ship to China and Japan but these influences are minimal in his art.
 Some of Hammond's best known works depict the Bay of Fundy, including scenes of the harbour at Saint John, New Brunswick with its ever-present fog.